derek-chui/Football-Analytics/README.md

   - **Code**: [project3-5.ipynb](./Project%203/Project%203.5/project3-5.ipynb)
   - **Summary**:
     Beginning of this project I was trying to compare player actions with value but I've realised that it doesn't exactly work well with a metric like usage rates.
 For example, there could be someone that is valued at a lower price while having a high usage rate because he was the "main man" at their previous team, but it doesn't reflect their productivity well.
 However reflecting player actions with usage rates could prove useful.
-(Last subsection)[./Project%203/Project%203.2/project3-2.ipynb] I compared shot creating actions with CAMs, and in this one I will do the same but with Progressive Actions.
+[Last subsection](./Project%203/Project%203.2/project3-2.ipynb) I compared shot creating actions with CAMs, and in this one I will do the same but with Progressive Actions.

     Progressive Actions are a combination of Progressive Carries, Passes, and Pass Receptions.
 It's a great insight, other than goal scoring threat metrics, that shows the value of an attacker that isn't necessarily directly involved with scoring goals.